 - See what enhancements a URL is eligible for – e.g., based on the implementation of structured data and whether the page is mobile-friendly.

-If you encounter any issues in the Index Coverage report, use the URL inspection tool to verify them and test the URLs to better understand what should be fixed.
+If you encounter any issues in the Index Coverage (Page indexing) report, use the URL inspection tool to verify them and test the URLs to better understand what should be fixed.

-Statuses in Index Coverage report and types of issues
+The statuses in the Index Coverage (Page indexing) report and types of issues

-It’s time to look at each of the four statuses in the report and:
+It’s time to look at the Not indexed and Improve page appearance statuses in the Index Coverage (Page indexing) report and:

 - Discuss the specific issue types that they can show,